 - Have your DUI lawyer represent you at the hearing

 There are specific things the DMV is looking to hear from you, and your lawyer knows how to build a strong case.
-The arguments they can use may include:
+The arguments they can use may include the following:

-- That officers did not have probable cause to arrest your or that your arrest was illegal
+- That officer did not have probable cause to arrest you or that your arrest was illegal.

 - That there is reason to believe your blood alcohol level was not over the legal limit of .08% (note that this legal limit is different or does not apply to some charges)